Japanese in Hawaii: Gannenmono

 In 1866, Eugene Miller Van Reed, a Dutch American, went to Japan as a representative of the Hawaiian Kingdom.
 He failed to establish a formal Hawaii-Japan relationship, but continued to stay there as a merchant and obtained a permission of Japanese emigration from the Edo Shogunate.
 As he started recruiting, the new Meiji Government that came into power in 1867, the first year of the Meiji period, nullified all the Edo Shogunate's treaties.
 (One of the reasons of the new government's rejection is said to be the rumor that Van Reed was engaged in slave trade.
-For example, Korekiyo Takahashi, whose study in the U.S. was arranged by Van Reed, ended up being sold by the host family as a slave, but managed to get back to Japan, and eventually became the 20th Prime Minister.)
-Van Reed, however, proceeded without the new government's permission to send 153 Japanese to Hawaii to work on the sugar plantations.
+For example, Korekiyo Takahashi, whose study in the U.S. was arranged by Van Reed, ended up being sold by the host family as a slave, but managed to get back to Japan and eventually became the 20th Prime Minister.)
+However, Van Reed proceeded without the new government's permission to send 153 Japanese to Hawaii to work on the sugar plantations.
 They sailed from Yokohama to Honolulu from May 17 to June 19, 1868, on the Scioto.
 This first official group of Japanese immigrants were called the Gannenmono (元年者), meaning the "people of the first year (of the Meiji period)", and the 150th anniversary of their arrival was celebrated in Hawaii in 2018.

-There were 142 men and 6 women in this initial group, so many of them married Hawaiians after they arrived in Hawaii.
+There were 142 men and six women in this initial group, and so many of them married Hawaiians after they arrived in Hawaii.
 They worked on sugar plantations on Oahu, Maui, Kauai, and Lanai.
 Two or three months after arriving, many complained of contract violations since the working conditions and pay did not match with what they were promised.
 At least four of the six women and 50 men returned to Japan in 1870.
 Seven had died before their contracts ended.
 Among the Gannenmono were several people who would become legends among the Japanese Americans in Hawaii: Tomitarō Makino from Miyagi, the leader of the group; the youngest Ichigorō Ishimura, 13 years old; Sentarō Ishii, a samurai from Okayama, who was 102 years old when he died in Maui; Tokujirō "Toko" Satō from Tokyo, who lived in Waipio Valley with his Hawaiian wife, Clara; and Tarō Andō, who would become Japan's first consul general to the Kingdom of Hawaii.